Terminating an employee

 When you terminate an employee, you'll be asked to choose an effective date.
 This date will determine their final payment as well as when their benefits will end.
 Terminated employees that have benefits will receive those benefits until the end of the month following their effective termination date.

-Ex: If an employee is terminated on June 23, their benefits will be effective until June 30.
+Ex: If an employee is terminated on June 23, most of their benefits (like medical, dental, and vision) will be effective until June 30.

 As part of the termination process, you'll be asked if the termination was voluntary or involuntary.
 Justworks will use this information when administering Unemployment and COBRA benefits.
-It’s best to be as specific as possible when entering in the termination reason, to avoid any need for clarification.
+It’s best to be as specific as possible when entering in the termination reason, to avoid the need for clarification, where possible.

 Once you enter in the termination reason, you will see the amount of the employee’s last paycheck and the day it is scheduled to be paid.
 Please keep in mind that if an employee is terminated in the middle of a pay period, their payment will be prorated as such, but the payment will still be processed with the rest of your company’s regularly scheduled payroll for that pay period.